qodeninja/profman/README.md

 - **No Extensions**.
 Extensions are cryptographically tied to each profile's unique ID in order to create a security context.
 Due to this limitation-by-design you cannot use Profman to manage your extensions or otherwise manually copy them without breaking this security context (leads to a corrupted profile).
 On that note, Profman defaults add an Extensions shortcut to the bookmark bar for convenience.

+- **Bookmarks**.
+Bookmarks use a checksum to verify the contents and timestamp, so you can have a root Bookmark file to use for bookmarks.json so long as youve originally configured it in an active Vivaldi Profile so that the checksum is corrected.
+Had a few issues with bookmark inconsistencies but it was due to my overriding the checksum value to 0.
+So now the included `skel/bookmarks.skel.json` is a fully qualifiied base file.
+By default it will load Extensions and Profile Manager under a `_tools` folder on your bar for easy access.

 - **Test For Portability**.
 Use `test.sh` to validate Profman's core behaviors (12 in version 0.8.2) on your OS.
 Not all features are tested across all systems.
 Compatibility testing is your responsibility.
 ![ Test Pass Image ](imgs/test.png)